vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ### <a id="createworkload"> </a> Deploy Tanzu Kubernetes Grid Workload Cluster

 As per the architecture, workload clusters make use of a separate SE group (**Service Engine Group 2)** and VIP Network (**TKG Workload VIP/Data Network**) for application load balancing.
 This can be controlled by creating a new **AKODeploymentConfig**.
-For more information, see [Create and Deploy AKO Deployment Config for TKG Workload Cluster](#configure-nsx-advanced-load-balancer-in-tkg-workload-cluster).
+For more information, see [Create and Deploy AKO Deployment Config for Tanzu Kubernetes Grid Workload Cluster](#configure-nsx-advanced-load-balancer-in-tkg-workload-cluster).

 Complete the following steps to deploy workload clusters from Tanzu Mission Control: